Plugins

 - Browse available plugins and click Install

-- The plugin is downloaded, saved to
+- The plugin source is downloaded, saved to

 data/plugins/, and enabled automatically